toolfun/_tutors/restake.md

 "queryThrottle": // Delay (in milliseconds) between queries "gasModifier": // Modifier to be applied to the standard gas price
 ```

-> There is also `networks.local.json.sample` in the $HOME/restake/src/

 #### The base command for using with docker-compose is
 ```